From Loops to Pipelines: Designing Declarative Data Flows in JavaScript

 Choosing Between Clarity and Efficiency

 Declarative pipelines prioritise readability, but each step introduces its own iteration.
-Chaining methods can mean multiple passes over the same data.

 const total = purchases